offEVO/To-Do-listV2-Windowns-11-styled-GUI/README.md

  - In the future I may compile this to c+ and publish it as a desktop application
- - When there are a bunch of tasks i made sure to add a scolling bar, to navigate the tasks:
+ - When there are a bunch of tasks I made sure to add a scolling bar, to navigate the tasks:

 ___________________________________________________________________________________________________________________________________________